top of page

 RHINER_2010.jpg

-2022 UUSF RHEINER AWARD NOMINATIONS FOR COMMUNITY SERVICE
+2025 UUSF RHEINER AWARD NOMINATIONS FOR COMMUNITY SERVICE

 The Rheiner Award was established by the Board of Trustees in 1989 to recognize and celebrate a member of our Society for their social justice activism in the larger world.
 We seek to increase public and congregational awareness of members whose work outside the walls of this community reflects Unitarian Universalist values.

 The award is named in honor of the Rev. Conard Rheiner, an activist member of this congregation from 1961 until 1987.
 He was a pioneer in developing new services for those with mental health problems and the elderly.
-He inspired and empowered others with his commitment, enthusiasm and demonstration of dedication to others.
+He inspired and empowered others with his commitment, enthusiasm, and demonstration of dedication to others.

 The Rheiner Committee is soliciting nominations from you, our congregation, to tell us who you think deserves this award.
-The person you nominate must be now or soon-to-be a member of UUSF, who has done outstanding justice work in the larger community.
+The person you nominate must be now or soon-to-be a member of UUSF who has done outstanding justice work in the larger community.

-Please submit your nomination with following information by November 1, 2022
+Please submit your nomination with following information by June 4, 2025

 • Name of person nominated.